micschk/silverstripe-newsgrid/README.md

-Newsitems managed from a GridField to prevent SiteTree clutter
+Newspages managed from a GridField to prevent SiteTree clutter
 ==============================================================

 Under development: working but templates not yet fully implemented